 AutoMod also provides comprehensive reports.
-The reports can be displayed on request at any time during the animation.
-Printed versions of the reports can also be specified during the Model Development Environment.
+The reports can be displayed on request at any time during the simulation.
+Printed versions of the reports can also be specified in the Model Development Environment.
+Reports are configurable by the user, who can choose between standard, full, and no report for simulation entities.